AnthonyANI/certbot-epik-dns-hook/README.md

 ### Additional Required Steps for Windows Use

-You may need to install a version of the `dig` command and add it to `PATH` for use on Windows.
+You'll need to install a version of the `dig` command and add it to `PATH` for use on Windows.
 Otherwise the script fails when validating DNS records by using `dig-dns-node`.

 Follow the instructions [here](https://www.configserverfirewall.com/windows-10/dig-command-windows/).

->This may not resolve the problem however, and this issue is being investigated.
+>Make sure you restart your terminal so your `PATH` is reloaded after adding `dig`.

 ## Configuration